abieru/electron-stock/README.md

 how to build to .exe?
 run `npm run dist` this will be create a .exe file to run

 release files:
 [download here](https://github.com/abieru/electron-stock/releases/)

+to do:

+- Refactor in separate db.js file to each table
+- make a  button to swithc dark mode